The Forensic Medicine program offers both a Thesis and a Non-Thesis option. Both are 37-credit Master of Science degrees.

 The UF Graduate School offers tips and resources for writing your thesis.

-Students must maintain the following criteria in order to remain eligible for participation in the thesis track:
+Students must maintain the following criteria in order to remain eligible for participation in the thesis track and seeking internship opportunities:

 - Have a strong academic standing with a 3.0 GPA or higher